-- Your research must be based exclusively-repeat, exclusively-on the extensive materials available at the Materials for Course Assignments Depository at elegantbrain.com.
+- Your research must be based exclusively-repeat, exclusively-on the extensive materials available at the Materials for Course Assignments Depository available HERE.
 Why?
 To discourage cheating.
 No other sources are acceptable. ← Read this sentence again. - 2.
-The specific sections of the depository you are required to consult are: - (a) Readings-Packets 1 through 7, available via PART A of the depository. - (b) Glossary of Course-related Terms available via PART B of the depository. - (c) Timeline of the Racialization of United States, available via PART A of the depository. - (d) Items A6; A11; and A19 of instructor's notes-all available via PART L of the depository.
+The specific sections of the depository you are required to consult are: - (a) Readings-Packets 1 through 7, available via PART A of the Depository. - (b) Glossary of Course-related Terms available via PART B of the Depository. - (c) Timeline of the Racialization of United States, available via PART A of the Depository. - (d) Items A6; A11; and A19 of instructor's notes-all available via PART L of the Depository.